anushka012399/Health_Insurance_Bill_Prediction/Readme.md

 A project which will help predicting the cost of the medical bills using a model implementing multiple regression.
 This would be a helpful prediction analysis as healthcare costs are rising as we move ahead in time and no matter what, these costs are unavoidable.<br><br>
 ***Dataset Description***<br>
-The dataset was obtained from Kaggle and used for this study.
+The dataset was obtained from Kaggle and used for this study.<br>
-• No of observation (rows): 1338
+• No of observation (rows): 1338<br>
 • Attributes (columns): 7<br><br>
 Independent variables:<br>
 i. age: age of the individual<br>